 In general, welders need to keep a number of things in mind.
 For instance, you must ensure that the joint surfaces and the filler metal are not exposed to oxide, organic material, or any other kind of contamination that might impair their weldability.
 It is also necessary that the filler materials you are using make for a good match with the base metal.

-The family of stainless steels that are most readily weldable are in the ferritic family.
-Thanks to the lower chromium content, corrosion is not something you will need to worry about as much, and the chance of hot cracking happening while welding is reduced.
-However it is possible that there will be a loss of toughness and ductility in the heat affected zone.
+The family of stainless steels that are most readily weldable are in the ferritic group.
+Thanks to the lower chromium content, corrosion will not be of great concern and the chance of hot cracking occurring during welding is reduced.
+However, it is possible that there will be a loss of toughness and ductility in the heat affected zone.
 This can be seen when peak temperatures from 900 to 1600F are achieved.

 The best way to prevent this sensitivity is to choose an alloy with a very low carbon base or to use a grade that has titanium or niobium added.

-The family that is hardest to weld is martensitic stainless steels.
+The family that is hardest to weld are the martensitic stainless steels.
 This is because of the high carbon content, which can result in weld cracking.
-Several steps must be taken to avoid this, including a low hydrogen level during the welding, and a preheat and post-heat treatment to lower the brittleness of the weld joint.
-In fact, it is impossible to successfully weld many martensitic alloys, but with careful preparation and the correct filler material, it’s possible to weld with some, such as 403, 410, and 420.
+Several steps must be taken to avoid this, including maintaining a low hydrogen level during welding, a preheat process and post-weld heat treatment to lower the brittleness of the weld joint.
+In fact, it is impossible to successfully weld many martensitic alloys.
+With careful preparation and the correct filler material it is possible to weld with some grades such as 403, 410 and 420.

-As for the other families, welding is possible, but again several steps must be taken to avoid mistakes.
+As for the other families, welding is possible, but several steps must be taken to avoid mistakes.
 For instance, precipitation hardening stainless steels gain their strength and hardness from intermetallic precipitates that are formed during heat treating.
-Welding is likely to negatively affect these precipitates, so they must be heat treated again once the welding has been finished, while paying special attention to the filler used.
+Welding is likely to negatively affect these precipitates, so they must be heat treated again after welding while paying special attention to the filler used.

-Clinton Aluminum and Stainless Steel is not just a supplier.
-Our number one priority is making sure our customers succeed, and that’s why we strive to be partners at every step in the production process to make sure that your finished product meets all of your specifications.
+Clinton Aluminum is not just a supplier.
+Our number one priority is to make sure our customers succeed, that’s why we strive to be partners at every step in the production process to ensure that your finished product meets all of your specifications.
 Our experienced team is dedicated to helping you save both time and money so that you can be more competitive.

-Please call today to speak with a member of our knowledgeable and friendly sales staff today to learn more about how Clinton Aluminum and Stainless Steel can support all of your welding needs.
+Please call today to speak with a member of our knowledgeable and friendly sales staff to learn more about how Clinton Aluminum can help support your stainless needs.